Approach

 True defensibility of "proprietary AI"

-This gap matters more every quarter.
-AI is no longer a line item in a tech budget.
-It is increasingly the thing that determines whether a portfolio company can scale, defend margins, or deliver on the growth story you paid for.
+The gap gets bigger every quarter.
+AI isn't a tech budget line anymore.
+It's often the thing that decides whether a portfolio company can scale, defend margins, or deliver the growth story you paid for.

 Side-by-Side Comparison

-Not all due diligence is equal when AI is involved.
-Here is exactly what each approach covers.
+Not all DD is equal when AI is involved.
+Here's exactly what each one covers.

 What Each Approach Misses